What is resistance?

 Resistance is a measure of the opposition to the flow of current in an electrical circuit.
 It is influenced by the material's properties, length, cross-sectional area, and temperature.

-Resistance is measured in ohms, symbolized by the Greek letter omega (Ω).
+Electrical resistance is measured in ohms, symbolized by the Greek letter omega (Ω).
 Ohms are named after Georg Simon Ohm (1784-1854), a German physicist who studied the relationship between voltage, current and resistance.
 He is credited for formulating Ohm's Law.

 Types of Materials and Their Resistance